 as seen above.

-As of December 2007 Stuttgart's last traditional tram service was converted to light rail, however it is still retaining a capability for part of its system to be used by older historic tramcars, so some stops / stations still need to retain the dual height capability seen here.
-Special solutions for where light rail shares track with mainline freight trains.At the time of writing these solutions specifically apply to the German city of Kassel, on two routes in different parts of the city where trams have been extended over pre-existing single track heavy rail freight branches.
+In December 2007 Stuttgart's last traditional tram service was converted to light rail, however to permit using some of the older trams on leisure / nostalgia themed services the dual height platforms seen here are being retained at a few stops and stations.
+Special Solutions For Where Light Rail Shares Track With Mainline Freight TrainsAt the time of writing these solutions specifically apply to the German city of Kassel, on two routes in different parts of the city where trams have been extended over pre-existing single track heavy rail freight branches.
 On both routes the freight traffic is fairly light - at most just a handful of trains per day - plus there is the occasional leisure-orientated steam hauled passenger train.
 There is no reason why similar solutions could not be adopted elsewhere as well.
 Although two different solutions have been adopted both address the same central issue - this being that the mainline trains are significantly wider than the trams, which in Kassel are mostly of the low-floor "easy access" design.
 Mainline trains need a clearance width of 3.29m, this being considerably wider than the trams, which were designed for use over narrow inner-city routes and are just 2.3m wide.
 Another issue to be resolved was / is that to provide for easy access with low floor trams (which - when new and empty - have an internal doorway floor height of about 30cm) tramstop platforms are usually about 18 - 20 cm high, and located about 48cm away from the nearest rail, whilst (in Germany) for mainline railways the minimum platform height is 38cm and average distance from the inner rail is 97cm.
 The difference between the tramstop platform height and the tramcar floor height [at the doorway] of about 10-12cm allows for door mechanisms to operate without fouling the platform - or the feet of any passenger standing very close to the platform edge! - and for varying actual tramcar heights depending on passenger loads, wheel tread depths, etc. This is still considered to "level access".
 What was deemed to be "totally unacceptable" would be to simply locate the platforms in the correct position for the mainline railway loading gauge, as this would have resulted in large vertical and horizontal gaps between the tramcar and the platform, creating a potential hazard for able-bodied passengers and making access for wheelchairs virtually impossible.
 The alternative scenario of locating the platforms at the correct "tramcar" positions was equally unacceptable as it would have seen them fouling the mainline railway's loading gauge.
 In the end two solutions were adopted:-

 |